Sushant7821/walmart-weekly-sales-prediction/README.md

-🔗 Connect with me on LinkedIn: [Sushant Kakde]([https://www.linkedin.com/in/sushant-kakde/](https://www.linkedin.com/in/sushant-kakde-21b956325))
+🔗 Connect with me on LinkedIn: ([https://www.linkedin.com/in/sushant-kakde/](https://www.linkedin.com/in/sushant-kakde-21b956325))